blefnk/relivator-nextjs-template/README.md

 ## 🚀 About the Project

+**The Bleverse Framework for the Next.js**

 Step into the future with the ultimate Next.js starter.
 Everything has been set up for you.
 It's more than just code; it's a journey.
 You're not on this journey alone.
 Move faster than ever.
+It can be proudly called a website builder, although it certainly isn't, at least for now 😏.
 We've laid the groundwork; now, grab it, dive in and accelerate your development.

 This is our experimental space where we tinkered with the new Next.js app directory.
 So, while it's all fun and exploration, there might be a few quirks here and there.
 Stumbled upon something odd or just feeling generous?
-Reach out to us on Twitter [@bleverse_com](https://x.com/bleverse_com) or raise an issue right here.
+DM us on Twitter, sorry, on X [@bleverse_com](https://x.com/bleverse_com) or raise an issue right here.
 If you've got some coding magic up your sleeve, contributions are always celebrated! 🎉

-## 🤌 Features
+## 🔥 TO-DO Features

-Please visit [the corresponding page](/repo/roadmap.md) to see the full list of features.
+**Copy.
+Paste.
+Ship.**

+This roadmap outlines the key features and improvements to be implemented in this web project.

+- 🌐 Comprehensive offerings of the Next.js app directory.
+- 📊 Dive deep into SQL with TypeScript ORM via [**Drizzle ORM**](https://github.com/drizzle-team/drizzle-orm).
+- 🔒 Keep it tight with Authentication using [**Auth.js**](https://authjs.dev) and [**Lucia**](https://github.com/pilcrowOnPaper/lucia).
+- 🌍 Centralized Database magic at [**PlanetScale**](https://planetscale.com).
+- ✨ Stunning UI components, all thanks to [**shadcn/ui**](https://github.com/shadcn/ui).
+- 📝 Share insights with Blogs powered by **MDX**.
+- 💲 Seamless Subscriptions via **Stripe** & [**LemonSqueezy**](https://www.lemonsqueezy.com/).
+- 🎨 Styled to impress with **Tailwind CSS**.
+- 📡 Data-fetching streamlined with RSCs & [**tRPC**](https://github.com/trpc/trpc).
+- 📧 Email verification and a lot more features to enhance your application!

 ## Configure Your App